Grassroots Currencies: Foundations for Grassroots Digital Economies: Principles of Grassroots Currencies

-\item \textbf{Make all coins issued by a sovereign fungible:} A holder $q$ of a $p$-coin $c$ may redeem $c$ from $p$ for a fresh $p$-coin $c'$.
-This could be beneficial in case the coin $c$ has a long provenance and/or its provenance has sovereigns that $q$ does not know or trust.
-Hence, if $q$ receives $c$ as part of a transaction, then before completing the transaction $q$ may redeem $c$ for a fresh $p$-coin $c'$, with a provenance stating that $c'$ was created by $p$ and then transferred to $q$.
-Since $p$ has no reason to doublespend its coins, then $q$ can now complete the transaction, without a concern regarding the provenance of the $p$-coin it received.

-\item \textbf{Resolve doublespending:} Redeeming a $p$-coin against a fresh $p$-coin also resolves doublespending, as the sovereign $p$ would redeem a $p$-coin at most once.
-If, in the example above, the $p$-coin $c$ was doublespent, and another sovereign has redeemed $c$ from $p$ before $q$, then $p$ would not consider $q$ an owner of $c$ and refuse $q$ to redeem $c$, much the same way that a second transaction of a doublespend is ignored in standard blockchain protocols.
-Any $p$-coin with a provenance longer than one can be redeemed from $p$ to exclude double spending.

-\item \textbf{Recover from doublespending:} If the payee $q$ trusts the payer $r$ (at least for the amount paid by $r$), the extra communication-and-synchronization step of redeeming the $p$-coin $c$ from $p$ can be spared.
-If, ultimately, the $p$-coin $c$ paid by $r$ to $q$ cannot be redeemed due to $c$ being doublespend by an agent that precedes $r$ on $c$'s provenance chain, then $q$ may redeem $c$ from $r$ by presenting evidence to $r$, received from $p$, that $c$ has been doublespend prior to $r$ paying $c$ to $q$.
-Thus, coin redemption applies not only to self-issued coins, but also to any transferred foreign coin $c$ upon presentation of appropriate evidence to the payer of the coin's prior doublespending.
-Note that long-range doublespend attacks can be prevented even without coin redemption, by informing $p$ of transactions in $p$ coins; this way $p$ can block redemption of a doublespent coin if the older fork of the doublespend is known to $p$, even if it has not been redeemed yet.

-This allows frictionless trade in any foreign currency among sovereigns that trust each other.
-Needless to say, even if doublespending is not (yet) outlawed, the reputation of a doublespender would be tarnished indefinitely with irreparable consequences for their trustworthiness, creditworthiness (see \#\ref{creditworthiness}), and hence for the value of their grassroots currency.

-\item \textbf{Entail 1:1 exchange rate among cryptocurrencies of mutually-liquid sovereigns:} If $p$ and $q$ hold each other's coins, then $p$ can redeem any $q$-coin it holds against a fresh $q$-coin, as well as against any other coin held by $q$; and vice versa.
-Thus, coin redemption among mutually-liquid sovereign allows arbitrage and thus entails equality of the price of their coins.
+\item \textbf{Entail 1:1 exchange rate among currencies of mutually-liquid persons:} If $p$ and $q$ hold each other's coins, then $p$ can redeem any $q$-coin it holds against a fresh $q$-coin, as well as against any other coin held by $q$; and vice versa.
+Thus, coin redemption among mutually-liquid persons allows arbitrage and thus entails equality of the price of their coins.